mkram01/EPI563-SpatialEPI/docs/05-disease-mapping-2.md

 :::{.rmdtip data-latex="{tip}"}

 As a spatial analyst, you might be very interested in how the choice of neighbors affects your results.
 To better understand what is different from one definition to the next it can be helpful to visualize them side-by-side.
-This visualization is *not likely* of interest to a broader audience.
+This visualization is **not likely** of interest to a broader audience.
 In other words you would probably not publish this map.
-Instead its production helps you, the spatial epidemiologist, better understand your options and make informed decisions.
+Instead its production helps *you*, the spatial epidemiologist, better understand your options and make informed decisions.

 :::